Staying safe and secure

 - Out of sight - Keep your valuables, keys and any important documents out of sight within your home and away from viewable windows.

 - Insured - Make sure that you have insured your belongings and keep the details of any insurance policies secure.
-If you're living in halls of residence, the College provides basic contents cover for the contents inside of your room.
-You can find out about what this does and doesn't cover here.
+If you're living in halls of residence, the College provides basic contents cover for the contents inside your room.
+You can find up-to-date info/links about the basic contents insurance that we provide for students in halls on this link.

 Your phone, computer and the internet are a fundamental part of modern life, but this can also make you vulnerable to people trying to access your account and data.